-Where a student's clinical placement is incomplete because the student has not completed the hours required, make up hours will always be necessary.
+Where a student's clinical placement is incomplete because the student has not completed the hours required, make-up hours will always be necessary.

-Makeup can be difficult to manage for a number of reasons and to assist with this we have different processes to deal with it depending on:
+Make-up can be difficult to manage for a number of reasons and to assist with this we have different processes to deal with it depending on:

 - 1. Whether you are due to graduate at the end of the upcoming semester and completing your final placements - 2.
 How many hours you have missed - 3.
-Whether you are placed at a facility that allows makeup during the placement
+Whether you are placed at a facility that allows make-up during the placement

-All GUC students please contact your Clinical Coach to organise makeup time
+All GUC students please contact your Clinical team member to organise make-up time